-- B. The sight distance triangle ((at)) requirements for new or reconstructed intersections and driveway connections to local access streets are defined as follows: - 1. ((A)) Except where a twenty-five foot property line radius exists at an intersection, a sight distance triangle at a street intersection shall be determined by measuring ((45)) fifteen feet along both street property lines beginning at their point of intersection.
+B. The sight distance triangle ((at)) requirements for new or reconstructed intersections and driveway connections to local access streets are defined as follows:

+1. ((A)) Except where a twenty-five foot property line radius exists at an intersection, a sight distance triangle at a street intersection shall be determined by measuring ((15)) fifteen feet along both street property lines beginning at their point of intersection.
 The third side of the triangle shall be a line connecting the endpoints of the first two sides of the triangle.
-Where a twenty-five foot property line radius or larger radius is present at an intersection, the King County road standards shall govern the placement of objects that may obscure sight distance; or - 2.
-A ((site)) driveway access point shall be determined by measuring ((15)) fifteen feet along the street lines and ((15)) fifteen feet along the edges of the driveway beginning at the respective points of intersection.
-The third side of each triangle shall be a line connecting the endpoints of the first two sides of each triangle; and - C. The ((director)) development engineer may require modification or removal of structures or landscaping located in required street setbacks or relocate the driveway connection, if: - 1.
-Such improvements prevent adequate sight distance to drivers entering or leaving a driveway, and, - 2.
-No reasonable driveway relocation alternative for an adjoining lot is feasible.
-NEW SECTION 29.
-A new section is hereby added to K.C.C. chapter 21A.12 to read as follows:
+Where a twenty-five foot property line radius or larger radius is present at an intersection, the King County road standards shall govern the placement of objects that may obscure sight distance; or

+2. A ((site)) driveway access point shall be determined by measuring ((15)) fifteen feet along the street lines and ((15)) fifteen feet along the edges of the driveway beginning at the respective points of intersection.
+The third side of each triangle shall be a line connecting the endpoints of the first two sides of each triangle; and

+C. The ((director)) development engineer may require modification or removal of structures or landscaping located in required street setbacks or relocate the driveway connection, if:

-The minimum width for a joint use driveway and easement on private property shall be sixteen feet, except as otherwise provided in the King County road standards.
+1. Such improvements prevent adequate sight distance to drivers entering or leaving a driveway, and, except as otherwise provided in the King County road standards.